girllich/towers-for-tarrasques/combat.md

 # Physical Combat

-The goal of combat is to use your tactics effectively to defeat your enemies, using a combination of movement, attacks, and abilities to outmaneuver and outsmart them.
-The players can also use teamwork, tactics and strategy to overcome the challenges they face.
+The goal of combat is to to defeat your enemies, either permanently or temporarily.

 ## Action Points